Promoting Your Park

 For a conservation area, an interpretive centre can be an important focus point for education efforts, providing spaces for schools to offer outdoor programs, and also handy ways to provide amenities to park visitors.

 Interpretive centres don’t require staff, though having someone available to answer questions and provide a welcome presence for visitors can be a good seasonal investment.
+In lieu of daily staff, interpretive signage with QR codes that link to relevant and current information is a good alternative.

 If you don’t have the resources or need to have a centre for information in your park or conservation area, is there an opportunity to have a program coordinator who can take the education out to the public?